There are plenty of reasons to choose quiet dog breeds. Perhaps you live in an apartment, or are prone to headaches.

 Despite their intimidating size, dog lovers prize the Newfoundland Dog for their sweet temperament and calm demeanor.

-Although they do require space and some moderate daily exercise, they can be very docile in the home.
+They do require space and some moderate daily exercise.
+But, they can be very docile in the home.

 These dogs don’t bark much.
 And if they do, it’s always for a good reason.

 Newfies were renowned seaman’s dogs.
 They specialized in water rescue.

 So, they’re exceptional swimmers and even have partially webbed feet.

 You can find cardiac disease, hip and elbow dysplasia, and cystinuria as health problems in this large, quiet dog breed.
 The latter can cause stones in the urinary system.